AdobeDocs/target.en/help/main/c-activities/c-multivariate-testing/t-create-multivariate-test/create-multivariate-test.md

 ## Training video: Creating Multivariate Tests (9:25) ![Tutorial badge](/help/main/assets/tutorial.png)

-This video demonstrates how to plan and create a multivariate test using the Target three-step guided workflow.
+This video demonstrates how to plan and create a multivariate test using the [!DNL Target] three-step guided workflow.

 * Define and design a multivariate test
 * Create a multivariate test